 Don’t worry about needing to spend a bunch of money on a party to make it fun for your child.
 There are plenty of ways to spend less yet host a party that will leave your child with many fond memories.
 Brainstorm a list of creative, budget-friendly ideas.
 Search Pinterest to jump-start your list if needed.

 2. Pick a date and time

 Pick a day of the week when it will be easiest to get everyone together.
-Choose the time of day thinking about naps or anything else you need to consider.
-Also, think about if you want to serve a meal, just cake and ice cream, or snacks when setting the time.
+Choose the time of day thinking about naps or anything else you need to take into account.
+Also consider if you will serve a meal, just cake and ice cream, or snacks when setting the time.

 3. Determine the size of the party and write the guest list

 Who are you planning to invite to the party?
 Family, friends, extended family?
-Getting an idea of how many people you hope attend will help you as you move forward with your plans.
+Getting an idea of how many people may attend will help you as you move forward with your plans.

 4. Choose the location of the party

 Do you want to have the party at your house?
 Do you want to rent a venue?
 Is there a park nearby you want to use?
 (Have a backup plan in the case of inclement weather.)